beginnersbook.com

 al.remove("CC");

-/*This element is not present in the list so
+// The element "GG" doesn't exit in the list so this

 System.out.println("Element GG removed: "+b);